MASPRM: Multi-Agent System Process Reward Model: Additional Experimental Details

-SBS: "1/5" means $(B_2,B_1)=(5,1)$; "3/5" means $(5,3)$.
+SBS$(B_2,B_1)$: At each depth, we sample $B_2$ candidates per beam state and keep the top $B_1$ globally (we report SBS(5,1) and SBS(5,3)).
 Temperature $=0.7$, top-$p=0.95$.
-Tie-breaking by higher \textsc{MASPRM} score (if applicable), else by higher final-answer policy likelihood.
-MCTS: Selection uses UCT (Eq.~\ref{eq:uct}); expansion samples up to $C_{\max}=3$ children by top-$p$ sampling from the current agent; leaf evaluation uses $V_\phi$ ($\lambda=0$); rollout depth capped at $D=4$; on dead ends, back up the current \textsc{MASPRM} leaf value.
+Tie-breaking uses the higher \textsc{MASPRM} score (if applicable), otherwise the higher final answer policy likelihood.

+MCTS$(N_{\mathrm{sim}},C_{\max})$: Selection uses UCT (Eq.~\eqref{eq:uct}).
+In our main experiments we use MCTS(10,3) ($N_{\mathrm{sim}}{=}10$, $C_{\max}{=}3$).
+Expansion samples up to $C_{\max}$ children by top-$p$ sampling from the current agent.
+Leaf evaluation uses $V_\phi$.
+Rollout depth is capped at the scheduled depth $D$ of the active MAS configuration (App.~\ref{app:graph}), so that the final scheduled agent produces the answer.
+On dead ends, we back up the current \textsc{MASPRM} leaf value.
 No policy priors are added to UCT unless otherwise stated.
+For the \textsc{DyLAN}-style dynamic experiment (App.~\ref{app:dylan-dynamic}), the same MCTS code follows the enabled conditional edges and stops at the active terminal output; all other reported experiments use the fixed depth $D$ above.